 Included in the program is the main walk, the courtesy walk, which runs perpendicular from the main sidewalk to the curb, and existing catwalks or landing steps, which is the small strip of concrete sometimes found adjacent to the curb, according to city officials.

 Owners of corner lots will have to pay for both the front and side sidewalk repairs, city officials said.

 Residents can apply online or by calling 311.
 Senior citizens and the disabled receive a 50 percent discount, according to city officials.

 This year’s program is already full.
-An exact date for applications for the 2019 repairs has not been announced, but it typically starts in January.
+Applications for the 2019 repairs starts on Jan.
+8.